bigbluebutton/bigbluebutton.github.io/_posts/2.6/2022-02-10-release-tests.md

 4. Choose the video quality from the available option

-5. Select the virtual background setting
+5. Select one of the default virtual backgrounds.
+You can also upload your own background image by clicking on the plus sign to the right of the default backgrounds and selecting a file.
+Change the brightness of the background by using the brightness control below the list of background images.

 6. Click "Start sharing"